WHAT'S NEW IN 2023?

 This course will be entirely hands-on, allowing the Rover operator to connect to our Base Station and work through a series of tasks.
 Tasks covered in this session will include the following: creating a 3D Linework design and exporting to Trimble Machine Control; creating a building pad surface model and exporting to Trimble Machine Control; performing a basement excavation volume calculation and exporting to a PDF report; and performing an original grade topography to compare to a finish grade design.
 Self-guided design build.
 GPS or UTS.

 Instruction for company mechanics and technicians, focused on troubleshooting and diagnosing GPS issues.
 Recommended attendees: Company technicians and shop personnel responsible for technical work and troubleshooting on 3D machines.

 TBC Course Descriptions

 Learn how to navigate in TBC.
-Users will also learn how to import, manage layers, create simple template, and export files for machine or rovers.
-Recommended Attendees: Users who are new to TBC.
-Must have Trimble Business Center version 5.6 or higher installed on computer.
-Maximum of 12 attendees.
+Users will also learn how to import, manage layers, create simple templates, and customize TBC for their needs.

 Use TBC to prepare data, build models, and export to Trimble GPS equipment.
-Users will learn how to build their 3D models, create surfaces for field use.
-Recommended Attendees: New users who have attended Basics and Takeoff classes and current users.
-Must have Trimble Business Center version 5.6 or higher installed on computer.
-Maximum of 12 attendees.
+Users will learn how to build their 3D models, and create surfaces for field use.

 TBC POWER HOUR